 The headphone jack is a nice addition to the remote, and the lost remote feature is really neat, but the ethernet port is the biggest reason you’d buy this model over any of others.
 Wireless gets better all the time, but nothing is as reliable as a wired connection for 4K streaming video.

 The 2017 Ultra is $30 cheaper than the 2016 model, but doesn’t offer the optical audio (S/PDIF) port.
 If you want that feature you’ll have to buy a Roku TV or somehow find last year’s model for sale somewhere.

 Still not sure which one you should buy?
 We’ll repeat our advice from the top of the article: buy the cheapest device with every feature you care about.
 If you don’t care about 4K, there’s probably no reason to buy anything more expensive than the Streaming Stick.
 If you want 4K video with HDR support, the Premier+ is the best buy here.
 Ultimately, which model is right for you depends on which features you want.

 It’s worth noting that there are also various TVs on the market right now with Roku software baked into them.
 Our policy: smart TVs are stupid.
-Get a plain old dumb TV and buy a Roku, which you can replace easily later without having to buy a new TV.
+Unless you’re already looking to buy one of those TVs because you like the picture quality and price, get a plain old dumb TV and buy a Roku, which you can replace easily later without having to buy a new TV.